Content warning, highlight the hidden text between the lines:

 Get like me, get like Party Girl

-For 21 minutes, Alicia knew what death felt like.
-In its dark embrace, she learned the number of times "Party Girl" could be rhymed with "Party Girl," in the span of two minutes and thirty-seven seconds, and the number chilled her.
-Mercifully, they had exited the highway and gone all the way up Cherry Blvd past Nothin' But Fish.
-They were about to head into the maze.
-The music could finally relent.
+For 21 minutes, Alicia experienced death with a pulse.
+In its embrace, she learned the number of times "Party Girl" could be rhymed with "Party Girl" in the span of two minutes and thirty-seven seconds.
+Far too many.
+An unacceptable amount.

-"Okay, Gis- Party Girl, you really need to pay attention driving through here or I promise you will get lost going out."
+"Okay, Gis- Party Girl, you really need to pay close attention driving through here or I promise you will get lost going out," Alicia warned.
+"I'm not kidding.
+The first time I tried to get out after dark, I got lost for half an hour and wound up back at the house.

 "The basement is," answered Alicia.

-Her guest hesitated, daunted by the enormity of the next question.
+Her new tag partner hesitated, daunted by the enormity of her next question.
 "Can I use your bathroom?"

 "I'll get you one," Party Girl replied.
 "Where are we going?"

-Alicia slipped off her shoes and dropped her bags in the entryway, then pointed up the staircase on the left.
+Alicia slipped off her shoes and dropped her bags in the entryway.
+She pointed up the staircase.
 "Up the stairs and to the right.
 I'll take you."
 Then she turned on a lamp.
 Up the steps.
 Then she turned on a lamp.
 And another.
 Two more halfway down the hall.
 "Through that door."

-A perplexed smile seeped across Party Girl's lips.
+A smile seeped across Party Girl's lips.
 "Why do you have so many lamps?"

 With a nod toward the ceiling, Alicia replied.
 "Oh.
 There aren't any lights.
 See?"